 Mix all the curry spices in a small bowl and set aside.

 Heat oil in a large sauce pan over medium-high heat.
 Add in cinnamon leaves and fry for few seconds.
 Add onion, ginger, and garlic.
-Fry the mixture until you see brown bits forming and the raw onions don’t smell.
+Fry the mixture until you see brown bits forming and the raw onion smells are gone.
 Turn down the heat to medium-low.
 Add in the curry spice and fry for about a minute.
-If the mixture is too dry, add a tbsp. of water.
+Add 1/4 cup of water and cook for 3-5 minutes.
 Don’t let the mixture burn!

 Cover and cook for 5 minutes, stirring often.
 Stir in a cup of water.
 Cook for 10 minutes while covered and stir once or twice in the meantime.
 Check to see if the cucumbers are done to your liking.
 I like mine soft.

 Stir in the shrimp.
 Cook for 3-5 minutes while covered.
 Stir in the cream and taste for seasoning.
 Turn off the stove and transfer the curry to a serving bowl.
 Serve with rice or grilled naan.